RoyMattar/runner/README.md

 ## Description

-Runner is a script that wraps any command and outputs a summary of execution.
+Runner is a script that wraps any Linux command and outputs a summary of execution including analysis of system statistics.

 Run it with a command and with one or more of following options:
 ```